-If a child needs immediate medical care and the persons listed in the EduConnect emergency are not responding, EMS will be called at the parents' expense.
+If a child needs immediate medical care and the persons listed in the SIS emergency file are not responding, EMS will be called at the parents' expense.
 A teacher or administrator will accompany the student until a family member responds to the emergency.